Key Questions to Ask When Ordering Single Screw Extruder

 Machinery

-Gearbox and motor selection are important keys to the successful and economically optimized single-screw extrusion process.
-That is, the motor and gearbox should be selected such that the extruder operates at near 70% motor current load and about 70% of the maximum normal screw speed.
-This will allow a rate increase in the future and the extrusion of resins that are more viscous while minimizing the capital costs for the motor and gearbox.
+Choosing the right gearbox and motor is fundamental to achieving a successful and economically optimized single-screw extrusion process.
+Proper selection ensures that the extruder operates efficiently, ideally at about 70% motor current load and near 70% of the maximum screw speed.
+This configuration allows for future capacity increases and accommodates the extrusion of more viscous resins while limiting initial investment in motor and gearbox components.

 You can find more information on our web, so please take a look.